kawinpromsopa/fiverr-terraform-azure-automation-account/README.md

 terraform apply
 ```

-## NOTE: After you have deployed, You should create the `RunAsAccount` on Azure console at automation account service to provide privilege runbook execution.
+- NOTE: After you have deployed, You should create the `RunAsAccount` on Azure console at automation account service to provide privilege execution runbook.